richard-strauss-werke/strauss-ODD/README.md

 - `build` - the target folder for files created on basis of the ODD: expanded ODDs, schemata, etc.

+- `dependencies` - contains the WeGA ODDs, parts of which are referenced in the `src` files

 - `src` - ODD source folder

     - `rswa.MAIN.odd.xml` - the ODD file (see below for build instructions with ant)